Is There Life After Death?

 In John 3:3 (NET) Jesus said: “Very truly I tell you, no one can see the Kingdom of God (Heaven) unless they are born again.”
 The Greek word ‘again’ means from above’.
 You need to be born again, spiritually speaking.

-A seasoned therapist and counselor, Dr. Mel Tavares serves on staff in the Pastoral Care and Counseling Ministry in her church.
+Dr. Mel Tavares serves on staff in the Pastoral Care and Counseling Ministry in her church.
 She is the author of several books, including Challenged: Equipping Families to Thrive in Today’s Youth Culture.
 Learn more at drmeltavares.com